maren-ha/NORBIS_workshop_differentiable_programming/README.md

 * provides a "low-barrier approach" to state-of-the-art methods development for biostatistics
 * allows for easily picking up emerging modelling trends, such as differentiable programming, which requires straightforward access to automatic differentiation libraries
 *  allows to more readily implement scientific ideas that researchers might not have pursued with other tools, specifically when it comes to flexibly integrating different modelling paradigms.

-I will showcase this flexibility in a small data scenario, where combining deep learning with dynamic modelling allows for describing individual-specific disease trajectories, despite a relatively small number of patients and few and irregular follow-up time points, based on [our paper](https://doi.org/10.1002/bimj.202000366).

 If you want to know more, I've uploaded the [slides](https://github.com/maren-ha/NORBIS_workshop_differentiable_programming/blob/main/resources/WhyJulia.pdf) of a talk I recently gave about why I use Julia in the `resources` subfolder :blush: